 1. About Bristol

 Based in the south west of England, Bristol is classed as both a city and a county.
-It is one of England’s largest cities and has a population of around 60,000.
+It is one of England’s largest cities and has a population of around 470,000.

-In terms of location, London is around 120 miles away, Bath is no further then 15 miles to the east and Cardiff is around 45 miles away on the other side of the Bristol Channel.
+In terms of location, London is around 120 miles away, Bath is no further than 15 miles to the east and Cardiff is around 45 miles away on the other side of the Bristol Channel.
 The city also straddles the River Avon which flows from central England.

 2. Is Bristol a good place to live?